machy44/bloglist-frontend-redux/README.md

 ## analytics - wip

-- created analytics provider and custom hook which has [firebase](https://firebase.google.com/) custom events created for analytics
+- created analytics provider and custom hook which has [firebase](https://firebase.google.com/) custom events created for analytics.
+- execute `start:analytics` script to enable firebase analytics events in the project

 ## Implement components